uptonking/note4yaoo/note-style-css-in-js-lib-glaze.md

   - Static extraction is brought to glaze by the underlying CSS-in-JS library called treat.
   - On the long term, it will be replaced with otion.
   - With atomic CSS, the overhead of inlined critical styled is manageable.
 Especially with HTTP 1, the overall cost is less with inlining.
+- The otion project will provide the foundation to build glaze upon.
+  - Eventually, it will replace treat for static style management.

 - Based upon my recent(202004) experiences with glaze, I'm building a lightweight CSS-in-JS runtime as a tiny wrapper around Stylis v4.
   - It will encourage the use of a `css` prop, but a separate package for a `styled` API could also be provided later.